Twisted Doughnuts

 Pro tip – The fridge-cold dough is easier to handle but takes longer to proof.

-- Oil - Heat vegetable oil in a large pot or deep fryer to about 350 °F to 360 ° F.
+- Oil – Heat vegetable oil in a large pot or deep fryer to about 350 to 360 °F.

 Pro tip – You don’t want the oil too hot.
 I like to use a Dutch oven because it keeps the heat even.
 They need to be cooked inside before they brown on the outside.
 If the oil is too hot, the donuts will get too dark or stay uncooked inside. - Test oil – Add a mini doughnut ball to test the oil.
 They should rise up in 30 seconds.
 Once the oil is ready, add two or three doughnuts at a time

-- Sauce - In a micro-safe bowl, add the chocolate, light corn syrup, and butter.
-Heat until melted into a smooth sauce.
+- Sauce – In a micro-safe bowl, add the chocolate, light corn syrup, and butter.
+Heat until smooth and melted.

 - Dust with powdered sugar if desired.